Lake Taylor High School

 Lake Taylor High School is a public high school located in Norfolk, Virginia, United States and is the "Home of the Mighty Titans".
 It is administered by Norfolk City Public Schools.
-The school colors are red and black and its mascot is the Titans.
+The school colors are Crimson, Cream, and Royal Blue and its mascot is the Titans.
 Lake Taylor High is also the home to a NJROTC program and is called The Academy of Leadership and Military Science.

 Athletics

 The Titans play in the Eastern District.
-The football team, led by Hank Sawyer, has won numerous district titles throughout the last two decades, and won the Virginia state championship in 2012, 2014, and 2019.
-The football team also finished as runners-up in 1982, losing to George Washington-Danville, Salem Spartans in 2015, Woodgrove High School in 2018 and again in 2021 to Salem Spartans.
+The football team, led by Hank Sawyer, has won numerous district titles throughout the last two decades, and won the Virginia state championship in 2012, 2014, 2019, and 2025.
+The football team also finished as runners-up in 1982, losing to George Washington-Danville, Salem High School in 2015, Woodgrove High School in 2018, and Salem again in 2021.

 The Lady Titans basketball team won the state championship in 2010 and 2013, defeating Princess Anne High School on both occasions.
 The Boys Varsity Team finished as runners-up in 2016, and won the state title in 2018.